 - Continue to use Reyataz even if you feel well.
 Do not miss any doses.

 - If you miss a dose of Reyataz, take it as soon as possible.
-If it is within 6 hours of your next dose, skip the missed dose and go back to your regular dosing schedule.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.